CCI-MOC/esi-leap/docs/esi-leap-policy.md

 ## Policy
-ESI Leap uses Oslo Policy to define three rules which limit API endpoints
+ESI-Leap uses [oslo.policy](https://docs.openstack.org/oslo.policy/latest/index.html) to define three rules which limit API endpoints:

 ### is_admin
-By default, the is_admin policy is given to any openstack user with the role 'admin' or 'esi_leap_admin'
+By default, the is_admin policy is given to any OpenStack user with the role 'admin' or 'esi_leap_admin'.

 ##### Offer
 * GET: an admin can view any offer.
-The admin has access to all GET filters
+The admin has access to all GET filters.
 * POST: an admin can post offers.
   * offers can be created with any resource_uuid.
 * DELETE: an admin can cancel offers on behalf of any user.

 ##### Lease
 * GET: an admin can view any lease with the /v1/leases/\<uuid> endpoint.
 The admin has access to all GET filters.
-  * 'owner' can be set to any value
+  * 'owner' can be set to any value.
-  * 'project_id' can be set to any value
+  * 'project_id' can be set to any value.
-  * 'view' variable to 'all'
+  * 'view' variable to 'all'.
 * POST: an admin can post leases.
 * DELETE: an admin can cancel any lease with the /v1/leases/\<uuid> endpoint.

 ### is_owner
-By default, the is_owner policy is given to any openstack user with the role 'owner' or 'esi_leap_owner'.
+By default, the is_owner policy is given to any OpenStack user with the role 'owner' or 'esi_leap_owner'.

 ##### Offer
 * GET: an owner can view any offer.
-The owner has access to all GET filters
+The owner has access to all GET filters.
 * POST: an owner can post offers with restrictions.
   * offers must be created with the user's own project_id.
   * The resource corresponding to resource_uuid must have project_owner_id = the user's project_id.